Skip advert

 Advertisement - Article continues below

-Full trim level details are yet to be confirmed by Alfa Romeo, but they are set to be called simply Technology, Premium and Sport.
+Trim levels kick off with the standard Junior Elettrica, fitted with 18-inch alloy wheels, LED lighting, auto wipers and rear parking sensors.
+Inside, it gets eight-colour ambient lighting, and twin 10.25-inch displays with Apple CarPlay/Android Auto.
 The Elettrica Speciale is considered a special launch edition which will get a mix of features from across the range including red paint, 18-inch alloy wheels, unique model-specific upholstery, a steering wheel trimmed in leather, eight-colour interior ambient lighting and keyless entry and start.

 Is the Alfa Romeo Junior’s infotainment and sat-nav system easy to use?

 The Alfa Romeo Junior sports a large 10.25-inch infotainment screen through which most of the car’s functions are accessible.
-Though we tried it in pre-production form, all the tech felt intuitive and easy to use, with everything where you’d expect it to be.
-Widgets can be dragged around the screen to create a more customised layout to the driver’s preference.
+All the tech felt intuitive and easy to use, with everything where you’d expect it to be and responsive to our commands.
+Widgets can be dragged around the screen to create a more customised layout to the driver’s preference, but we did find the positioning of the screen to be slightly low on the dashboard.

 There’s also a 10.25-inch display ahead of the driver for the instrument display, but Alfa has given this area its own unique look with a bespoke shape to the surround of it reminiscent of old analogue dials.